- Camel Card

 And once a housefellow, always a housefellow.
 Regardless of whether it's your senior year or twentieth reunion, you will always be remembered by your peers.
 In turn, you will have many fond memories.
 This is the journey of a lifetime.
 You will grow in ways never imagined!

 A. In a word, everything.
 They listen, compromise, mediate, lead, direct, assist, implement and tell jokes.
 They promote community in their houses through educational and social means that challenge and support the personal development of each resident.
-They work closely with the Offices of Student Life, Campus Safety, Physical Plant, and academic deans, counselors, Student Government Association, Judicial Board, and other members of the Connecticut College community.
+They work closely with the Offices of Student Life, Campus Safety, Facilities Management, and academic deans, counselors, Student Government Association, Judicial Board, and other members of the Connecticut College community.

 For example: Housefellows host community-building events, help with roommate mediation, call in maintenance concerns, work with Campus Safety to ensure policy adherence, open/close the residence halls twice during each semester, help run Orientation, and assist in the transition of first-year students.